History of Sydney: Prehistory

 The first people to inhabit the area now known as Sydney were Aboriginal Australians who had migrated from northern Australia and before that from southeast Asia.
-Flaked pebbles found in Western Sydney's gravel sediments might indicate human occupation from 45,000 to 50,000 years BP, while radiocarbon dating has shown evidence of human activity in the Sydney region from around 30,000 years ago.
+Flaked pebbles found in Western Sydney's gravel sediments might indicate human occupation from 45,000 to 50,000 years BP, while radiocarbon dating has shown evidence of human activity in the Sydney region from around 15,000 years ago.
 Prior to the arrival of the British, there were 4,000 to 8,000 Aboriginal people in the greater Sydney region.

-The inhabitants subsisted on fishing, hunting, and gathering plant foods and shellfish.
+fishing, hunting, gathering plant foods and shellfish.
 The diet of the coastal clans was more reliant on seafoods whereas the food of hinterland clans was more focused on forest animals and plants.
 The clans had distinctive sets of equipment and weapons mostly made of stone, wood, plant materials, bone and shell.
 They also differed in their body decorations, hairstyles, songs and dances.
-Aboriginal clans had a rich ceremonial life which was part of a belief system centering on ancestral, totemic and supernatural beings.
+Aboriginal clans had a rich ceremonial life which was part of a belief system centring on ancestral, totemic and supernatural beings.
 People from different clans and language groups came together to participate in initiation and other ceremonies.
 These occasions fostered trade, marriages and clan alliances.

 The earliest British settlers recorded the word 'Eora' as an Aboriginal term meaning either 'people' or 'from this place'.
 The clans of the Sydney area occupied land with traditional boundaries.
 There is debate, however, about which group or nation these clans belonged to, and the extent of differences in language, dialect and initiation rites.
 The major groups were the coastal Eora people, the Dharug (Darug) occupying the inland area from Parramatta to the Blue Mountains, and the Dharawal people south of Botany Bay.
 The Darginung and Gundungurra languages were spoken on the fringes of the Sydney area.

 Clans known to be of the Sydney region but whose territory wasn't reliably recorded are the Domaragal, Doogagal, Gannalgal, Gomerigal, Gooneeowlgal, Goorunggurregal, Gorualgal, Murrooredial, Noronggerragal, Oryangsoora and Wandeandegal.